wtlow003/speculative-sampling/README.md

 ## Results

-Using the following models, running for 50 evaluations, the results are as follows:
+Using the following models, averaged over 50 inference runs, the results are as follows:

 - Target Model: `gpt2-xl`
 - Draft Model: `gpt2`